rubbertoe64/portfolio-page/README.md

 # portfolio-page
 Displays my first, from scratch, portfolio page!
-Completed (hopefullY) all the user stories and met the acceptance crieria.
+Completed (hopefully) all the user stories and met the acceptance crieria.

 #Acceptance Criteria